Tip #1

 If you need help with course content, ask your instructor for assistance.
 If you experience technical problems with your computer, contact the HELP Desk at 512.245.ITAC (4822).
-If you experience problems logging onto TRACS, contact Instructional Technologies Support at tracs@txstate.edu or telephone 512.245.5566.
+If you experience problems logging onto Canvas, contact Instructional Technologies Support at itac@txstate.edu or telephone 512.245.5566.

 Be prepared to use technology.

-Whether you're using a computer to create files, open e-mail attachments, download a software program, navigate the Internet, or use Texas State's TRACS course management system, be prepared to know how to use the technology every time you enroll in an online class.
+Whether you're using a computer to create files, open e-mail attachments, download a software program, navigate the Internet, or use Texas State's Canvas course management system, be prepared to know how to use the technology every time you enroll in an online class.
 If you are unfamiliar with the technology, plan on learning how to use it on your own.

 Manage your time wisely.